Path-1312/Smart-Contactless-Hand-Hygiene-System/README.md

 ---

 ## Installation & Usage
-1. Assemble the components as per the circuit diagram in the project documentation.
+1. Assemble the components as per the circuit diagram in the project documentation uploaded in the Visuals folder.
-2. Upload the Arduino code to the microcontroller.
+2. Upload the Arduino code to the microcontroller using Arduino IDE software.
-3. Power the system using a 12V DC adapter.
+3. Power the system using a 12V DC adapter or directly through your laptop via arduino.
-4. Follow on-screen instructions for touchless hand hygiene.
+4. Follow video instructions for touchless hand hygiene.

 ---